 Develop an understanding of organizational processes

-Tim Raynor Undergraduate Program Director Ernest C. Trefz School of Business University of Bridgeport 230 Park Avenue Bridgeport, CT 06604
+Tim Raynor Assistant Dean and Undergraduate Program Director Ernest C. Trefz School of Business University of Bridgeport 230 Park Avenue Bridgeport, CT 06604